ShejanMahamud/bkash-js/README.md

 A Node.js/TypeScript library for bKash Checkout (URL Based) payment integration with advanced features including retry mechanisms, event handling, webhook support, and complete transaction lifecycle management.

-## ✨ Version 2.0 - Refactored with SOLID Principles

-This version has been completely refactored to follow SOLID principles for better maintainability, testability, and extensibility:

-- **Single Responsibility**: Each service handles one specific concern (payments, transactions, refunds, etc.)
-- **Open/Closed**: Easily extensible through dependency injection and interfaces
-- **Liskov Substitution**: All services implement well-defined interfaces
-- **Interface Segregation**: Focused interfaces for specific operations
-- **Dependency Inversion**: Services depend on abstractions, not concrete implementations

-### Key Improvements
-- **Modular Architecture**: Separated into focused services (TokenManager, PaymentService, TransactionService, RefundService, WebhookService)
-- **Dependency Injection**: All dependencies are injected, making testing and customization easier
-- **Service Factory**: Centralized service creation and dependency management
-- **Better Testability**: Each service can be tested in isolation with mock dependencies
-- **Backward Compatibility**: Existing API remains unchanged while new architecture provides better structure

-The refactored version is now the default export.
-Both versions maintain the same public API for seamless migration.

 ## 🚀 What This Package Covers

 ### Core Payment Features